exoscale/terraform-provider-exoscale/website/docs/r/ssh_keypair.html.markdown

 }
 ```

-## Argument Reference
+## Arguments Reference

 * `name` - (Required) The name of the SSH Keypair.
 * `public_key` - A SSH public key that will be copied into the instances at **first** boot.
 If not provided, a SSH keypair is generated and the is saved locally (see the `private_key` attribute).

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments listed above, the following attributes are exported:

 * `fingerprint` - The unique identifier of the SSH Keypair.
-* `public_key` - The SSH public key generated if none was provided.
 * `private_key` - The SSH private key generated if no public key was provided.

 ## Import